Backstop to stay in Brexit deal until ‘alternative found’, Tusk insists

 “Those against the backstop and not proposing realistic alternatives in fact support re-establishing a border.
 Even if they do not admit it.”

-Mr Johnson on Monday told Ireland and the EU that alternative guarantees to avoid Border checks could be inserted into the withdrawal agreement but the backstop must be removed.
+Mr Johnson on Monday told Ireland and the EU that alternative guarantees to avoid Border checks could be inserted into the withdrawal agreement but the backstop must be removed before the current October 31st Brexit deadline.

 However, Dublin was cool on the proposals last night.
 While the Government issued no formal response, two senior sources played down the significance of the British initiatives and said that the position had not changed, that the Brexit withdrawal agreement could not be renegotiated.